 index

-In the UK, the evening "cuppa" is a national institution.
-However, drinking black tea (even decaf) or a glass of wine right before bed can sabotage your skincare efforts.
+In the UK, the evening cuppa is a national institution.
+However, drinking black tea, even decaf, or a glass of wine right before bed can sabotage your skincare efforts.
 Both caffeine and alcohol are diuretics.
-They encourage your body to flush out water, leaving your cells dehydrated just as they enter the critical overnight repair phase.
+They encourage your body to flush out water, leaving your cells dehydrated just as they enter the critical overnight maintenance phase.

-If you wake up with a dry mouth, fine lines, or "pillow face," your evening drink might be the culprit.
-The Swap: Replacing that diuretic drink with Angus Bone Broth flips the script.
-Instead of stripping water away, the broth provides electrolytes (sodium, potassium) that help your cells hold onto hydration throughout the night, keeping your skin plump until morning.
+If you wake up with a dry mouth, fine lines, or pillow face, your evening drink might be the culprit.
+Replacing that diuretic drink with Angus Bone Broth flips the script.
+Instead of stripping water away, the broth provides electrolytes like sodium and potassium that help your cells hold onto hydration throughout the night, keeping your skin looking plump until morning.

-2. Caffeine Half-Life: Why Your "Relaxing" Tea Isn't Relaxing
+2. Caffeine Half-Life: Why Your Tea Isn't Relaxing

-Caffeine has a half-life of about 5-6 hours.
+Caffeine has a half-life of about five to six hours.
 If you drink a cup of tea at 8 PM, half of that caffeine is still in your system at 1 AM.
-While you might fall asleep, the caffeine reduces the quality of that sleep (specifically Deep Sleep).
+While you might fall asleep, the caffeine reduces the quality of that sleep, specifically Deep Sleep.

-Deep Sleep is the only time your body releases significant amounts of Human Growth Hormone (HGH), which is essential for collagen synthesis.
-By swapping tea for bone broth (which is naturally caffeine-free and rich in calming Glycine), you remove the stimulant barrier, allowing your body to access the deep, restorative sleep stages where wrinkles are repaired.
+Deep Sleep is the only time your body releases significant amounts of natural growth factors essential for collagen synthesis.
+By swapping tea for bone broth, which is naturally caffeine free and rich in calming Glycine, you remove the stimulant barrier.
+This allows your body to access the deep, restorative sleep stages where the appearance of fine lines is nourished and maintained.

 5. Frequently Asked Questions